ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 | Customized vSAN Disks | The number of vSAN disks in the cluster, including the disk type and capacity. |
 | vSAN Cache Disks | The type and number of vSAN cache disks. |
 | Networking |The network interface card (NIC) enablement settings of either Public and Private Network or Private Network Only. |
-{: caption="Table 6.
+{: caption="Table 8.
 Additional ESXi server details" caption-side="top"}

-View storage details:
+{: summary="This table has row and column headers.
+The row headers identify the additional properties of the ESXi server.
+The column headers indentify the description of the properties.
+To find the explanation of a property, navigate to the row, and find the information that you need in the description column."}
+{: #table2}
+{: tab-title="Additional ESXi server details"}
+{: tab-group="Cluster details"}
+{: class="comparison-tab-table"}
+{: row-headers}

 | Item        | Description       |
 |:------------- |:------------- |